What is Diamond Dust? – Industrial-Grade Diamonds Powder!

 What color is diamond dust?

-Usually, the Diamond dust color is soft gray-blue, creating a sense of calm, spaciousness, and repose.
+Usually, Diamond dust is soft gray-blue, creating a sense of calm, spaciousness, and repose.
 However, natural diamond dust can be in various colors, such as blue, pink, brown, white, grey, and yellow.

 diamond dust colors